Ankit-Bhagat851/Edith_AI_assistant/README.md

-# Jarvis
+# Edith
-Jarvis- A voice assistant
+Edith- A voice assistant
+go to the master branch